INDEX Issues

 without an explicit PK, you can't do it.

 Fact.
-The fields of the PRIMARY KEY are included in each Secondary key.
+In InnoDB, the fields of the PRIMARY KEY are included in each Secondary key.

 ⚈ Check for redundant indexes with this in mind.